-You’ll want to develop a complete medical record for your loved one, including their health conditions, prescriptions and their doctors’ names and contact information.
+You’ll want to develop a complete medical record for your loved one, including their health conditions, current prescriptions, and doctors’ names and contact information.
 This is extremely helpful for you to have on file, and your loved one can keep a condensed copy on hand for both routine appointments and medical emergencies.

-A financial list should contain all of a loved one’s property ownership, debts, income, expenses, and bank account and credit card information.
+A financial list should contain information pertaining to all a loved one’s property, debts, income, expenses, bank accounts and credit cards.
 Should you need to assume control of their finances over the short or long term, this list will help minimize confusion and ensure all their bills are paid on time.

-The legal aspect of this to-do list is possibly the most important.
-There are vital documents that must be obtained to ensure you can access your loved one’s medical information, make health and financial decisions in case they become incapacitated and administer their estate.
+The legal aspect of this to-do list is the most important.
+There are vital documents that must be obtained to ensure you can access your loved one’s medical information, make medical and financial decisions if they become incapacitated, and administer their estate.
 If they have not already done so, it is crucial for your loved one to meet with an attorney to draw up medical and financial power of attorney documents and a will.
-You should have access to these documents and other important information, such as their social security number, Medicare information, insurance policies, the deed to their home, and their driver’s license.
+As their caregiver, you should have access to these documents and other important information, such as their social security number, Medicare information, insurance policies, the deed to their home, and their driver’s license.
 My mother’s attorney was very helpful in areas outside of the law as well, so don’t be afraid to ask questions and pose possible scenarios.
 It’s likely that they know of additional resources that may be of assistance.

 These preparations may seem excessive, but it is better to be over-prepared than caught off guard when a loved one’s care needs suddenly increase.
 Throughout this process, remember to empower them to control their own life as much as possible.
 You may receive some resistance, but remind your loved one that sharing this information and pursuing supportive resources will enable them to remain independent and safe in their own home for as long as possible and give you added peace of mind as you return home from your holiday visit.